-- (e) The type, location, quality and quantity of streetscape planting or street furniture is appropriate for the function of the road within which it is located. - (v) Other Reticulation - (a) Telecommunication - (i) Whether the cost of providing reticulated services is prohibitive; - (ii) Whether there are any other unique site circumstances that justify reticulated services not being provided; - (iii) Whether alternative options for telecommunication exist, such as wireless services. - (b) Electricity - (i) The nature and extent of exceptional circumstances for not requiring reticulated electricity connections; - (ii) Whether the site is supplied by small or community-scale renewable electricity.
+- (i) Telecommunication - (a) Whether the cost of providing reticulated services is prohibitive; - (b) Whether there are any other unique site circumstances that justify reticulated services not being provided; - (c) Whether alternative options for telecommunication exist, such as wireless services.

+(ii) Electricity

+- (a) Whether there are exceptional circumstances for not requiring reticulated electricity connections; - (b) Whether the site is supplied by small or community-scale renewable electricity.

-Where consent is granted not to require reticulated telecommunication and/or electricity connections, consent notices may be registered on the relevant certificates of title to ensure potential purchasers are made aware of the lack of reticulated services
+Where consent is granted not to require reticulated telecommunication and/or electricity connections, consent notices may be registered on the relevant certificates of title to ensure potential purchasers are made aware of the lack of reticulated services.